mth/u-boot-odroid-m2/README.md

 Firefox has acceptable performance with the Linux 6.15 kernel and is annoyingly laggy on the 6.13.

 ## Further tuning

+There seems to be bug that causes Linux kernel to log warnings `[CRTC:80:video_port0] vblank wait timed out` and if Wayland syncs with vblank, it hungs for a second or few.
+Workaround is to disable vblank syncing, for example start sway with environment variable `vblank_mode=0` set and add `output * allow_tearing yes` into `.config/sway/config` file.

 Run the `util/cpu-affinity-m2.sh` script at startup for IRQ affinity and CPU scheduler tuning.